My name is Ronald Wolenski. This is about me.

 I was born on July 13, 1956 in the city of Euclid, Ohio, a suburb just east of Cleveland Ohio.
 I grew up there, attended Euclid Sr High school.
 After high school I attended Lakeland Community College for a short time, going for my Electronic Engineering degree, which I never achieved.
 I have worked in machine shops, had my own photography studio, doing weddings and portrait photography.
 I did get an Associate Degree in Computer Science, and now work in the IT field, having been a system administrator, network admin, consultant and now Technical Support Engineer for a software company.
-In 2005 I moved to Vancouver, WA living with my soon to be wife, Sylvia, as well as our three cats, Larry, Curly and Moe.
-Vancouver is a nice place to live, not too hot, not too cold and hardly ever snows, which is fine by me, after putting up with the snows every winter in Ohio.
+In 2005 I moved to Washington state, living with my soon to be wife, Sylvia, as well as our cats, Larry and Curly.
+Washington state is a nice place to live, not too hot, not too cold and hardly ever snows, which is fine by me, after putting up with the snows every winter in Ohio.
+Except when it does snow no one knows how to drive in it and no one knows how to clear the streets.
 I also enjoy photography and video recording.
 I'm going to try and get some more photos uploaded as well as videos.
 Might even get a travel trailer and start doing some traveling together with my lovely wife.

 I also play guitar, started playing in my teens but then neglected playing after having a family, work, life.
 Started picking it back up again.
 I have a Epiphone Dot semi hollow body and a Epiphone acoustic.
 As well as computers being one of my hobbies, I am also a amateur radio operator, otherwise known as a "ham".
 Amateur radio is a noncommercial, licensed system of communication, and is as old as the medium of radio itself.
 Ham radio is a hobby to most participants, but hams are best known for the emergency communications they provide during disasters.
 Hams are licensed by their government to communicate both domestically and internationally on a wide variety of radio bands.